Possession (Joywave album): Recording and composition

 Joywave recorded Possession at their studio in Rochester, New York.
 It was produced by band frontman Daniel Armbruster and mixed by Dan Grech-Marguerat.
 The recording of the album saw the band return to incorporating samples of audio into their songs.
 They had previously used audio samples of various Disney films for their debut album, How Do You Feel Now?
 (2015), but opted not to use samples at all for their following album, Content (2017).
 For Possession, the band used samples of audio from the Voyager Golden Record, a 1977 compilation of sounds (such as recordings taken of the tesla coils at the Rochester Museum and Science Center), spoken word pieces, and music curated by Carl Sagan, included on both Voyager space probes in order to create an image of life on Earth for any other lifeforms that might discover the spacecraft one day.
-The cover art for the Golden Record was also cited as the influence for the design of the Possession cover art.
+The cover art for the Golden Record was also cited as the influence for the design of Possession's.

 Regarding the premise of the album, Armbruster stated that it focuses on the concept of control, examining it on a more broad societal level as well as a personal level.
 He added that "our heads are spinning.
 Every day is crazier than the last.
 Every screen we walk by is shouting at us, demanding our undivided attention.
 Control over our own lives is constantly under siege".
+The opening track "Like a Kennedy" was written about media oversaturation in contemporary news cycles.
+"Obsession" was written about Armbruster's need to focus on distractions from other things, while "Blank Slate" is about making oneself open to challenge.
+"Half Your Age" was written about adjusting and moving on from failed dreams, to counter what Armbruster called "misplaced resiliency" in society.